 So What’s Next?

 We knew that before we even moved into CC, we’d have to make some immediate changes.
-As mentioned above, we needed to put on new tires as soon as we drove off the dealer’s lot (before even filling it wth fuel – they were that bad).
-And as it didn’t come with a mattress, we ordered one right away – getting the same again from Mattress Insider that we had ordered for our Tiffin the year prior.
+As mentioned above, we needed to put on new tires as soon as we drove off the dealer’s lot.
+Before even filling it with fuel.
+They were that bad.
+And as it didn’t come with a mattress, we ordered one right away.
+Ordering the same again from Mattress Insider that we had ordered for our Tiffin the year prior.

 There is no One Size Fits All With RVs

 Like we said above, there is truly no “one size fits all” when it comes to RVs.
 We know this news of our choice in coach will surprise many of you.
 I don’t believe anyone guessed we’d buy a much older, less expensive rig and plan to renovate it.
 Although many of you guessed we’d be upgrading to a diesel pusher motorhome – most assumed another Tiffin or a Newmar.
 And while they too, are quality brands, in the whole “which brand is best” debate, we don’t know of anyone that would dispute the fact that Country Coach was one of the highest quality coach builders that ever existed.